rajesh-nitc/terraform-gcp-foundation/README.md

 - Hierarchical firewall policies are not implemented
 - Separate shared vpc for restricted apis is not implemented
 - vpc service controls are implemented in a dedicated repo (to be managed by security team)
-- Additional example foundations are included to show how official repo can be extended